 The Basics of Mobile Home Bathroom Remodeling

 When it comes to mobile home bathroom remodeling, a little bit truly goes a long way.
 Night-and-day transformations are routinely performed on budgets of less than $1,000 — even $500 for those handy enough to handle some of the labor themselves.
 Of course, it can (and does) get more complicated (and expensive), but it doesn’t need to.
 An attractive and functional manufactured home bathroom can be yours with a little bit of imagination and a touch of purchase savvy.
+You can build the perfect bathroom by choosing from a variety of styles and features tailored to your needs, such as different tubs, surrounds, and accessories.

 Mobile home bathroom layout

 Before tackling a mobile home bathroom remodel, it’s imperative to have a plan.
 Don’t know where to start?
 Let your bathroom’s current layout be your guide.
 Unless you have the time, money, and patience for reconfiguring plumbing or modifying floor plans, then your toilet, sink, and shower or bath need to stay put.
 Replacement is encouraged; relocation is not.
+Mobile home showers are essential parts of a living space and should be considered carefully in any remodel.

 If you’re attaching anything to the wall — a towel rack, shelf, paper towel holder, etc. — you must do so in alignment with your modular home’s structural studs.
 These may not be spaced 16” apart from one another like in traditional homes, so use an electronic stud finder to locate them — these can be acquired pretty cheaply from your local hardware store, sometimes for less than $20.